Behchokǫ̀: History

-The north arm of Great Slave Lake is the traditional territory of the Tłı̨chǫ (Dogrib), a northern Dene (formerly called Athapaskan) group.
 Explorer Samuel Hearne was the first European to encounter Dogrib-speaking people while crossing the lands north of Great Slave Lake in 1772.
 Later, in 1789, trader Alexander Mackenzie traveled by canoe very close to their territory while trading with the Yellowknives, another First Nations peoples, along the north arm of the big lake.

 The first trading post in this region was at the entrance of Yellowknife Bay, established in 1789 by the North West Company, a post known as Old Fort Providence.
 It was established for the benefit of both the Yellowknives and Dogrib Dene but it was not a significant trading centre and closed in 1823.
 Dogrib Dene were then required to enter into trade with Hudson's Bay Company posts on the south side of Great Slave Lake at Fort Resolution at the mouth of the Slave River.
 Historically, the Dogrib and the Yellowknives Dene have quarrelled.
 By the 1830s, Edzo, the Dogrib leader and Akaitcho, the Yellowknives leader, made peace.
-Afterwards, the Dogrib's returned to their traditional hunting grounds.
+Afterwards, the Dogribs returned to their traditional hunting grounds.

 Fort Rae was first established on a prominent peninsula on the north shore of the north arm of Great Slave Lake in 1852 as a wintering provision post for the Hudson's Bay Company.
 It was named for Scotsman explorer John Rae, who was among the explorers looking for remains of Sir John Franklin's expedition in the Arctic.
 It became an important trading post for the Dogrib Dene.
 In the early 20th century, free traders penetrated a monopoly previously held by the HBC.
 Ed Nagle and Jack Hislop opened a new trading post at the very northern tip of the north arm where Marian Lake connects to Great Slave Lake.
 As this location was much closer to many of the Dene families living on the land, it became the area of choice for trade.
 The HBC abandoned the old Fort Rae and set up a post next to Hislop and Nagle.